Two Inexpensive AM/FM Portables: Sony ICF-38, Tecsun CR-1100

 Tecsun CR-1100 (digital) Approximately $50

-Fortunately there is a positive side to this story.
-I decided to take a look at what is available in the world of low-cost AM/FM only portables (no shortwave in this report).
+In this report we’ll take a look at what is available in the world of low-cost AM/FM only portables (no shortwave in this report).
 I’ve found two radios that represent a baseline of performance for the money in the all analog and very inexpensive Sony ICF-38 (about $25) and the digital DSP-based Tecsun CR-1100 (about $50 as of this writing).
-Each offers good value for the very low cost if your expectations are reasonable…I also compared them with the slightly more expensive C. Crane CC-Radio-EP ($80 although often available for slightly less).
+Each offers good value for the very low cost if your expectations are reasonable…I also compared them with the more expensive and vastly superior C. Crane CC-Radio-EP (currently about $85).
 As you can see from the picture above the CC Radio-EP is slightly larger than the Tecsun CR-1100 and the Sony is smaller than the Tecsun.
 I won’t keep you in suspense…the CC Radio-EP is the overall best performing radio in this group as you would expect with the strongest reception (especially AM) and the best sound.
 But before we discuss performance specifics let’s look at the Sony & Tecsun radios in detail.

 Tecsun CR-1100 DSP AM/FM Stereo Radio